-Simone Biles Lands Historic Triple-Double, Earns 6th U.S. All-Around Gymnastics Title
+Simone Biles Earns 6th U.S. All-Around Gymnastics Title With Historic Triple-Double

 The first time that Simone Biles performed a triple-double at the U.S. Gymnastics Championships in Kansas City, she wasn't pleased.
 After soaring through the air to complete two flips and three full twists on Friday, she stumbled.